fhirschmann/penchy/docs/job.rst

 and ``outputs``.
 They describe how inputs (and outputs) are named and of which type they are.

-The flow is a description how the data flows from outputs to inputs.
+The flow is a description of how the data flows from outputs to inputs.
 In other
 words: How Elements depend on data.

 The flow is expressed in terms of a list of :class:`~penchy.jobs.dependency.Edge`.